 Do you have car parking?

 Yes we have ample car parking within the farm on grass fields.
 The car park will be clearly marked from the road.
-There is no need to park on the roadside as our local road are extremely busy and many HGV vehicle use them.
+Do not park on the roadside as our local road are extremely busy and many HGV vehicle use them.
 Please follow the instructions from the car parking marshalls.
 Please be patient while we try to get you parked.
 We operate a one way system so when leaving the car park please again follow the marshals to the exit and drive carefully and slowly as there are very excited children (and adults!!) running around.
 There will be disabled parking available please ask the car park marshals when you arrive.

 How does it work?